 Historically, our capital requirements have been funded primarily from the net proceeds from the issuance of our securities, including any issuances of our common stock upon the exercise of options.
-As of December 31, 2020, we had cash (including restricted cash), cash equivalents and marketable securities of \$18.4 million and working capital of \$28.9 million, compared to cash, cash equivalents and marketable securities of \$16.7 million and working capital of \$29.3 million as of December 31, 2019.
+As of December 31, 2021, we had cash (including restricted cash), and cash equivalents of \$26.8 million and working capital of \$43.6 million, compared to cash (including restricted cash) and cash equivalents of \$18.4 million and working capital of \$28.9 million as of December 31, 2020.

-On October 3, 2019, in connection with the completion of the Transactions, we issued and sold 50,000 shares of the Series A Convertible Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock"), to the Investors for an aggregate purchase price of \$50,000,000 pursuant to the terms of the Investment Agreement.
+On October 3, 2019, in connection with the completion of the Transactions, we issued and sold 50,000 shares of the Series A Convertible Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock"), to the Investors pursuant to the terms of an Investment and Transaction Agreement, dated as of March 13, 2019 (as such agreement has been amended from time to time, the "Investment Agreement") for an aggregate purchase price of \$50.0 million.
 The proceeds received from such sale were used to finance a portion of the cash consideration payable in our acquisition of Pointer.

 Also, on October 3, 2019, we issued and sold the Notes to the Investors at the closing of the Transactions.
-We repaid in full the aggregate principal amount of \$5,000,000 and accrued interest under the Notes on October 1, 2020.
+We repaid in full the aggregate principal amount of \$5.0 million and accrued interest under the Notes on October 1, 2020.

-In addition, PowerFleet Israel and Pointer are party to a Credit Agreement (the "Credit Agreement") with Bank Hapoalim B.M. ("Hapoalim"), pursuant to which Hapoalim agreed to provide PowerFleet Israel with two senior secured term loan facilities in an aggregate principal amount of \$30 million (comprised of two facilities in the aggregate principal amount of \$20 million and \$10 million) and a five-year revolving credit facility to Pointer in an aggregate principal amount of \$10 million.
+In addition, our wholly owned subsidiaries, PowerFleet Israel Ltd. ("PowerFleet Israel") and Pointer (the "Borrowers") are party to a Credit Agreement (the "Credit Agreement") with Bank Hapoalim B.M. ("Hapoalim"), pursuant to which Hapoalim agreed to provide PowerFleet Israel with two senior secured term loan facilities in an aggregate principal amount of \$30 million (comprised of two facilities in the aggregate principal amount of \$20 million (the "Term A Facility") and \$10 million (the "Term B Facility")) and a five-year revolving credit facility to Pointer in an aggregate principal amount of \$10 million (the "Revolving Facility").
+The outstanding amount under the term loan facilities was \$24,400,000 as of December 31, 2021.
 The proceeds of the term loan facilities were used to finance a portion of the cash consideration payable in our acquisition of Pointer.
 The proceeds of the revolving credit facility may be used by Pointer for general corporate purposes.